 Comprehensive Bicycle Design & Engineering 2.0

 Daily field tours will explore Portland’s “living laboratory” of bicycle and pedestrian facilities to provide first-hand experience of design and operations of facilities and projects discussed in the classroom.
 There is nothing like actually seeing and riding on a variety of bicycle facility types to facilitate your understanding of their operations and make it easier for you to describe to colleagues and stakeholders back home.
 Students must be able to bike up to 10 miles a day, and expect mild elevation.
-Week-long bike rentals are available for $60.
+Week-long bike rentals are available for an additional fee.
 Please request the bike rental when registering for the workshop.

 Our course faculty provides access to some of the nation’s best expertise built up over a 20-year timeframe.
 Our instructors work together to present and explain issues from different angles.

 Who Should Attend: Transportation engineers, urban planners, citizen experts, past participants of the IBPI week-long class and others interested in in-depth engineering and planning examples of bikeway design and innovation.
 This class best serves people from communities who already have a developed bicycle network, municipal staff continuing to work on implementing bicycle facilities and are looking to move their community into the next phase of bicycle friendliness.
 This class will focus on in-depth problem solving on difficult planning and engineering issues.

 Registration: The fee for this professional development course is $995.
 This includes continental breakfast, snacks, lunch, and course materials.
 The fee does not include travel, lodging or other meals while in Portland.

 Registration is currently not open yet.
 If you'd like to be notified of registration opening, subscribe to the IBPI list.